 Clover: What kind of set-up do you use?

 I’m not involved in all aspects of it, but I haven’t heard a single complaint.
-The Virtual Terminal is great.
+The Clover Dashboard is great.
 That’s what I use the most since I’m not always at the business.

 Clover: Right, so that lets you keep track of things when you’re away?